ashwinvin/websurfx/docs/installation.md

 ## Stable

-To get started with Websurfx, clone the repository, edit the config file which is located in the `anvesh` directory, and install redis server by following the instructions located [here](https://redis.io/docs/getting-started/) and then build and run the anvesh server by running the following commands:
+To get started with Anvesh, clone the repository, edit the config file which is located in the `anvesh` directory, and install redis server by following the instructions located [here](https://redis.io/docs/getting-started/) and then build and run the anvesh server by running the following commands:

 ```shell
 git clone https://github.com/neon-mmd/anvesh.git